kala725/ns-featured-posts/README.txt

 Example:
 $query = new WP_Query( array( 'meta_key' => '_is_ns_featured_post', 'meta_value' => 'yes' ) );
-This is fetch the list of post which are  checked as Featured.
+This will fetch the list of post which are checked as Featured.

 == Installation ==